BhairaviSanskriti/Git-Notes/README.md

     1. Definition
     2. Features
     3. Architecture (in brief)
-    4. Life Cycle of f
+    4. Life Cycle of file in GIT
+    5. Configuration